atRobJustice/The-Ledger/README.md

    npm run sass
    ```

-4. **Open** `index.html` in your favourite browser – that's it!
+4. **Open** `index.html` in your favorite browser – that's it!
 No build step required.

 ### Multiple Character Support

-The Ledger now supports multiple characters using IndexedDB storage exclusively:
+The Ledger supports multiple characters using IndexedDB storage exclusively:

 - **Character Selector**: Use the dropdown in the control bar to switch between characters
 - **New Character**: Click the "+" button to create a new character
 - **Character Management**: Click the gear icon to manage your character roster
+- **Data Persistence**: All character data is automatically saved and persists between sessions

 ---